DhavalSharma19/ISSU_Tool_Automation/README.md

 Consistency Checkers compares the software state against the hardware state for consistency, and report PASSED or FAILED. <br>

 <pre>
-command = “show consistency-checker dme running-config” <br>
+command = “show consistency-checker dme running-config enhanced” <br>
     this method compares the software state against the hardware state for consistency.
         Takes Arguments:
             device: device console handle